 - Ideally a dietician will design a feeding plan carefully formulated on the sufferer’s current needs and stage of maturity.
 If weight is very low we would not expect someone to start eating normal meals at once which could be dangerous and there may be a need to supplement a food plan with liquid meals.

-- Because the nature of Anorexia is to fight against therapy, weight may continue to be lost at first and you may be very worried about this.
+- During the initial weeks the therapist will also be doing “Motivational Therapy” which helps someone to accept their problem and decide to work with therapy rather than to fight it.
+Because the nature of Anorexia is to fight against therapy, weight may continue to be lost at first and you may be very worried about this.
 Hospital admission is always a useful stand-by in the early stages of treatment before your loved one is able to take back some control over their illness.
 Even with successful treatment, many people have had several hospital admissions at first before they decide that it isn’t useful to continue living like this.

-- Carers are an important part of a treatment plan to help with resistance, food struggles and your own emotional needs.
+Carers are an important part of a treatment plan to help with resistance, food struggles and your own emotional needs.
 Ideally carers will be given guidance and advice on meal handling and other skills from an eating disorder professional.
 If you are not offered this, consider getting some help from BEAT or the NCFED; it may make all the difference to you and your family.

-- Carers also often believe that therapy is “not working”; that the therapist is “not right” or complain that the therapist is not disclosing important matters to the carers and has an unhealthy relationship with their loved one.
+Carers also often believe that therapy is “not working”; that the therapist is “not right” or complain that the therapist is not disclosing important matters to the carers and has an unhealthy relationship with their loved one.
 Perhaps the sufferer is “doing things” which you believe they are not admitting to the treatment team.
 All of these concerns must be communicated in the right way; you may be right and you may not.
 A common problem in anorexia treatment is “splitting” where carers and sufferers are both competing for the attention of the therapist or the treatment team.
-This is not usually helpful to the sufferer.
+This is not usually helpful.
 Many of these problems can be managed properly if you get the support of your own counsellor or support group.

-- A therapist may use different kinds of therapy to help your loved one overcome the underlying factors which make them need to starve.
+A therapist may use different kinds of therapy to help your loved one overcome the underlying factors which make them need to starve.
 Cognitive therapy, treatment for trauma if there is one, dance and art therapy help your loved one express their feelings; general psychotherapy for coping skills- all can be useful.
-Again, these are therapies that take time to work and their effect differs from one person to another.
-If one therapy is not working, something else might.
-Sadly there is no evidence that all therapies work equally well for everyone, but keep going, remembering that 8 out of 10 people eventually recover.
+There are treatments that rely on carers to supervise every single meal and train carers to do this.

-Written by Deanne Jade, 2010 updated 2016
+Written by Deanne Jade, updated 2020